Dr. Atmika Paudel, PhD says... The article correctly shows how high estrogen level can affect the vulnerability to yeast infections.

 Individuals who suspect adrenal exhaustion can determine whether the body is producing healthy levels of adrenal hormones through proper testing.
-Cortisol levels can be measured with a saliva test that measures cortisol levels at four different times of day.
+Cortisol levels can be measured with a saliva test that measures cortisol levels at four different times of the day.
 If the test shows low cortisol then your adrenals are exhausted and this must be corrected before you can balance all other hormones.

 Adrenal exhaustion can lead to Hypothyroidism, which is defined as a low performing thyroid.
 The most common symptoms are unwanted weight gain, depression, low energy, cold intolerance, thinning hair, sleep disturbance, fatigue, mood swings and a low sex drive.

 In his book, What Your Doctor May Not Tell You About Menopause, Dr. John Lee discusses how it became apparent that the taking of thyroid supplements among his women patients was especially common in those with too much estrogen.
-This is because when estrogen is not counter balanced with progesterone, the estrogen builds up and blocks proper thyroid function creating hypothyroidism.
+This is because, when estrogen is not counter balanced with progesterone, the estrogen builds up and blocks proper thyroid function creating hypothyroidism.

-If you suffer from pms you can also test your thyroid yourself to get a better idea if you have too much estrogen or not.
+If you suffer from PMS you can also test your thyroid yourself to get a better idea if you have too much estrogen or not.
 What you do is take your temperature first thing in the morning before you get out of bed.
 If it is under 97.5 your thyroid is under performing and it could be because of too much estrogen.

-The best way to determine estrogen levels of course is to take a saliva hormone test to detect estrogen dominance.
+However, the best way to determine estrogen levels of course is to take a saliva hormone test to detect estrogen dominance.